linagora/hublin/doc/REST_conference.md

 ## PUT /api/conferences/:id

 Creates a new conference.
 It will also invites members which are defined in the request.
+It will not accept following ids for technical reasons : 'api', 'views' and 'favicon.ico'.

 **Request Headers:**